 Chapter 16 — Attorney Liability Risk Management

-Thomas P. Sukowicz, Hinshaw & Culbertson LLP, Chicago and Ft.
-Lauderdale, FL
+Michael Zhang, Hinshaw & Culbertson LLP, Chicago

 Chapter 17 — Lawyers in Transition: Liability Issues Relating to Lawyer Mobility